qpic/qpic/README.md

 \usepackage{graphicx}
 ```

-and included the file using the command:
+and include the file using the command:

 ```
 \includegraphics{my_graphic.pdf}